What toys do children need?

 Ok, so what should that handful of materials be?
 It can be silks, blocks, a play kitchen with a tea set and play food, and a balance board - these are wonderful!
 It can also be baskets of pine cones, rocks, acorns, seashells - really, these are even better.

 Do you remember what Laura and Mary Ingalls played with in early childhood?
 They had a swing and a few broken cups and saucers to play with under a big oak tree.
-They each had a doll (Laura’s doll was a corncob wrapped in a handkerchief until around age 5 she got a rag doll for Christmas!).
+They each had a doll (Laura’s doll was a corncob wrapped in a handkerchief until around age 5 when she got a rag doll for Christmas!).
 They played with the squashes in the attic all winter long.

 My 3-year-old currently loves to play with strings and rubber bands.
 She attaches them to make long ropes, to connect things, to make leashes, to make pulls for “sleds.”
 The sleds are often empty boxes, a small picnic cooler, or an overturned child-size chair - also sometimes our actual winter sled comes inside for this game.
 Her beloved toy animals love to ride in the sleds, and usually there is quite an odd assortment of other things from around the house too.